Repeated and incontrovertible collective action failure leads to protester disengagement and radicalisation: Materials and Methods

 \subsection{Simulation setup}

 Here, we provide the details on the simulation process used to generate the main results of our study, described in the main article.
-A complete set of the simulation code is available on {\it --link to public repository redacted in review version; please refer to submission code--}.
+A complete set of the simulation code is available on \url{https://github.com/specialistgeneralist/DIMESim}.

 For each setting of model parameters ($p, F, \phi, R$), we performed 20 independent runs of our simulations with 1000 agents ($n = 1,000$) to 10,000 time steps ($T = 10,000$).
 For initial conditions, we assumed all agents began as active, with conventional tactics: $A_i(0) = 1, C_i(0) = 1, x^h_i(0) = 1 \; \forall \; i = 1, 2, \dots, n$.
 The initial DIME variables ($D_i(0)$, $I_i(0)$, $M_i(0)$, and $E_i(0)$) and the gradients ($\beta$, $\lambda$, and $\gamma$) were sampled from normal distributions with means and standard deviations taken from \cite{louis2022failure}, as shown in Table \ref{tab:DIME_parameters}.